 Clothing has no gender.
 In this list we use the imperfect terms "Men's Cut" and "Women's Cut" to describe these garments as they are sold, and regret the implied gendering.
 "Men's Cut" clothing typically has a boxier fit and traditionally masculine colors while "Women's Cut" clothing commonly has a more shaped fit and traditionally feminine colors.
+Both styles can work for any person.
 We encourage you to come with what fits well and makes you feel good.